 Join me on my travels around the world

 The historic Temple of Literature in Hanoi is a large Confucius temple that houses the Imperial Academy, and it was here where the Vietnamese language was born.
-The temple is so revered these days that it’s featured on the back of a 100,000 Dong banknote.

 I was fascinated to have a little look around this 1000 year old temple, which itself is just south of Thang Long Citadel.
 I only had time to check one of these attractions out, so I chose the Temple of Literature as I felt it was going to be more interesting.
 I was very happy with my decision – and I even saw some monks!
 Most certainly the oldest part of Hanoi, the temple is situated in very large grounds, and there are manicured gardens, a huge lake, and a handful of courtyards, with the all important pavilions and temples located within.
 The layout of the temple complex did kind of remind of the Forbidden City in Beijing, whereby you are entering one courtyard after another before you reach the centre.